radi0sus/Alfred_Workflows/pubchem_retrieve/README.md

 If there are multiple CIDs for one named compound, only the first one will be used for property retrieval.

+All densities, melting points, boiling points, CCDC numbers, and COD numbers that are available are listed.

 The CAS number is selected from the first available entry in PubChem.

 Safety information is selected from the first available entry in PubChem.